-As well as being an incrediby exciting and enjoyable experience, studying at university can often be very challenging academically and personally, and there may be times where you, a friend or family member needs some support.
-Your mental health is no different to your mental health, and it is important to do all you can to take care of it, and get help if and when you ever need it.
-Brilliant organisations such as Student Minds, UMHAN and Students Against Depression can offer advice and support, and we work alongside partners like this to help students access help and information if you need it.
+As well as being an incredibly exciting and enjoyable experience, studying at university can often be very challenging academically and personally, and there may be times where you, a friend or family member needs some support.
+Your mental health is no different to your physical health, and it is important to do all you can to take care of it, and get help if and when you ever need it.
+Brilliant organisations such as Student Minds, UMHAN and Students Against Depression can offer advice and support, and we work alongside organisations like these to help students access help and information if you need it.
 These pages contain advice on a range of mental health conditions, but if you or someone you know is experiencing a mental health crisis, you should always contact your local A&E department (call 999) first, or a GP.

 As a students’ union we pride ourselves on acting as a sign post to other services that are provided at the University and within the city for our students.
 It is extremely important that you are aware of the welfare services available to you as a student at Sheffield Hallam.
 We understand that it can be daunting coming to university, being responsible for your own health and not knowing what services you have available to you but the Students’ Union aims to provide students with the knowledge of how to live a healthy lifestyle while at university.

 See the Student Wellbeing website for information about the University's support services for students in relation to mental health and wellbeing.

 Information on what the 5 ways to wellbeing are and how they can improve your mental health